This link provides the full read of the 2022-2023 Honor Code. Select it to download:

 Resolutions that result in altered grades and/or educational sanctions do not have an Honor Code designation on the student’s transcript.
 However, a resolution that results in a suspension or permanent dismissal will be noted on the student’s transcript with an Honor Code designation.
 A transcript notation will be made if a student withdraws from the university while under investigation for academic dishonesty.
 Suspension notations are removed from the transcript upon the completion of the suspension period.

 On occasion, a student may apply for a graduate program, internship, or job that asks about involvement in an Academic Integrity case.
 Information is not shared from our office without a signed waiver from the student.

-Record retention schedules are set by the state.
-This is not a timeline that can be amended or altered by the Office of Academic Integrity or George Mason University.
+Record retention schedules are set by the state and cannot be amended or altered by the Office of Academic Integrity or George Mason University.